Topics on this page:

 Most likely not.
 But, it depends on how you and your spouse own the house.

-In Maryland, you and your spouse are presumed to own the house as a Tenancy by the Entirety (TBE).
+If you and your spouse bought the house as a married couple, you own it as a Tenancy by the Entirety (TBE).
 This means that you own the house as an indivisible unit.
-The surviving spouse (i.e., you) retains the right of survivorship, meaning that the house will automatically pass to the surviving spouse upon death of the other spouse and cannot be used to pay the debt of the deceased spouse.
-If you and your spouse bought the house as a married couple, you own it as a TBE.
-In Maryland, the debt of one spouse cannot attach to a property held as a TBE.
+When one spouse dies, the surviving spouse retains the right of survivorship.
+Under the right of survivorship, the house will automatically pass to the surviving spouse.
+It cannot be used to pay the debt of the deceased spouse.
+In Maryland, you and your spouse are presumed to own the house as a TBE, and one spouse's debt cannot attach to a property held as a TBE.

-If you and your spouse do NOT own the house as a TBE (e.g. if you owned it before getting married and your spouse moved in), your situation is different.
+If you and your spouse do NOT own the house as a TBE your situation is different.
+For example, if you owned your home before getting married and your spouse moved in, ownership of the home would not be as a TBE.

 Read the Law: Md.
 Code, Family Law, § 8-201

 Maryland law regarding spouse’s debt only applies to married persons.
-This also means Maryland’s laws which determine what happens when someone dies without a Will (“intestacy” laws) do not apply as well.
+This also means Maryland’s laws that determine what happens when someone dies without a Will (“intestacy” laws") do not apply either.

-To express and clarify your wishes, you and your partner can create a Domestic Partnership Agreement.
+You and your partner can create a Domestic Partnership Agreement to express and clarify your wishes.
 In such an Agreement, you can affirm that you are both responsible for debts incurred jointly but remain individually responsible for debts incurred individually.

 Related articles: Unmarried Cohabitants’ Benefits and Unmarried Cohabitant’s Right to Support and Property

 No. While Maryland’s laws use “husband” and “wife” as the two units of a legal marriage, sexual orientation and gender are no longer grounds for determining the validity of a marriage.
 Maryland law is “orientation-blind” and applies equally to all married couples.